What is Stem Cell Therapy for Chronic Obstructive Pulmonary Disease?

 Stem Cell Therapy for COPD

 After therapy sessions with Stem Cells, patients experience improvements in their symptoms caused by COPD.* Forced Volume Capacity increases, breathing improves, there is measurable increased lung function, mucus and phlegm are reduced, and scar tissue begins to heal and reverse to healthy tissue.
-These are just some of the major differences patients have been experiencing.
+These are just some of the major differences patients have been experiencing from stem cell treatment for COPD.
 This relief allows patients to increase their daily activities and movement, getting them back to a healthier, happier life.

 Don’t Continue to Suffer From Chronic Obstructive Pulmonary Disease (COPD)!